-Payton advises financial services, real estate, entertainment and manufacturing clients with regard to business disputes, business litigation and bankruptcy proceedings in state and federal courts.
 Prior to joining Frost Brown Todd, Payton practiced commercial and bankruptcy litigation at a regional law firm.
-He received his Juris Doctor from the University of Georgia School of Law, where he served as Editor in Chief of the Georgia Law Review.
-During law school, Payton co-chaired the annual Protect Athens Music Conference, a forum for legal and business issues facing the music industry, and served as a research assistant for Professor Elizabeth Chamblee Burch on issues related to multidistrict litigation and common benefit attorneys’ fees.
+He received his J.D. from the University of Georgia School of Law, where he served as editor-in-chief of the Georgia Law Review.
+During law school, Payton also co-chaired the annual Protect Athens Music Conference, a forum for legal and business issues facing the music industry, and served as a research assistant for Professor Elizabeth Chamblee Burch on issues related to multidistrict litigation and common benefit attorneys’ fees.

 University of Georgia School of Law, J.D., 2016, cum laude